intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Howto/windows_guide.md

 # Install Chronos on Windows

 There are 2 ways to install Chronos on Windows: install using WSL2 and install on native Windows.
-With WSL2, all the feaatures of Chronos are available, while on native Windows, there are some limitations now.
+With WSL2, all the features of Chronos are available, while on native Windows, there are some limitations now.

 ## Install using WSL2
 ### Step 1: Install WSL2